maxkratt/FishNet-Documentation/guides/features/data-serialization/README.md

     public float MoveSpeed;
     /* In this example ControllerIndex is only used
      * for local multiplayer.
 This data does not need to be sent
-     * over the network so it's been marked with NonSerialized. */ [System.NonSerialized] public int ControllerIndex;
+     * over the network so it's been marked with ExcludeSerialization. */ [ExcludeSerialization] public int ControllerIndex;
 }
 ```